-Activities 2013/14 Update the Regional Policy Statement.
-Second generation Regional Policy Statement decisions released by 31 May 2014.
-Incorporate and update provisions in the Regional Coastal Plan to New Zealand Coastal Policy Statement 2010 decision released by 30 June 2015. account for legislative and plan changes to proactively reflect the needs of development and uses of the coastal marine area, in particular implementation of the New Zealand Coastal Policy Statement 2010.
-Incorporate provisions into the Regional Water Plan to account for See note in activities agricultural and solid waste discharges.
-Decision released by 31 August 2013 for: Note: The Regional Water Plan is to be renamed the Regional Water and Land 1.
-Industrial and Trade Premises.
-Plan.
-Decision released by 31 December 2014 for: 1.
-Landfills and Contaminated Land; and Note: Projects reprioritised due to release of the National Policy Statement on 2.
-Contaminants onto or into Land and Historic Heritage.
-Freshwater Management 2011.
-Decision released by 31 December 2015 for: 1.
+Activities 2014/15 Update the Regional Policy Statement.
+Second generation Regional Policy Statement decisions released by April-June 2015.
+Incorporate and update provisions in the Regional Coastal Plan to account for legislative and plan changes to proactively reflect the needs of development and uses of the coastal marine area, in particular implementation of the New Zealand Coastal Policy Statement 2010.
+Plan Change to give effect to New Zealand Coastal Policy Statement 2010 and second generation Southland Regional Policy Statement, and update provisions for identified issues, decision released by 31 March 2018.
+Incorporate provisions into the Regional Water Plan to account for agricultural and solid waste discharges.
+Note: The Regional Water Plan is to be renamed the Regional Water and Land Plan.
+See note in activities Decision released by 31 December 2015 for: 1.
 Community Sewerage Schemes (combines land and water); 2.
 Manures and Slurries; and 3.
 Foulwater Systems (on-site wastewater disposal systems).
+Note: Projects reprioritised due to release of the National Policy Statement on Freshwater Management 2011.
 Decision released by 30 June 2016 for: 1.
 Effluent from underpasses; 2.
 Human sludges and biosolids; and 3.
 Road oiling.
-Revoke the Regional Effluent Land Application Plan and Regional Regional Effluent Land Application Plan and Regional Solid Waste Management Plan revoked by 30 June 2016.
-Solid Waste Management Plan.
+Revoke the Regional Effluent Land Application Plan and Regional Solid Waste Management Plan.
+Regional Effluent Land Application Plan and Regional Solid Waste Management Plan revoked by 30 June 2016.
 Revoke the Regional Transitional Plan.
 Regional Transitional Plan revoked by 31 December 2015.
 Review and update the Regional Air Quality Plan.
-Second generation Regional Air Quality Plan decision released by 30 June 2015.
-Develop a Biodiversity Plan for Southland to ensure maintenance, Biodiversity Plan for Southland decision released by 30 June 2015. protection and enhancement of existing biodiversity including modification of wetlands, dune lands and areas of indigenous vegetation decision released by 30 June 2015.

-Activities 2013/14 Note: Dependent on the four councils confirming target in their respective LTPs before commencing - will need to reassess target if do not have buy-in from all four councils to complete.
+Part I (domestic heating, outdoor burning, agrichemical use and fertiliser use) of second generation Regional Air Quality Plan decision released by 30 September 2015.
+Develop a Biodiversity Plan for Southland to ensure maintenance, protection and enhancement of existing biodiversity including modification of wetlands, dune lands and areas of indigenous vegetation decision released by 30 June 2015.
+Note: Dependent on the four councils confirming target in their respective LTPs before commencing - will need to reassess target if do not have buy-in from all four councils to complete.
+Biodiversity Plan/Strategy for Southland decision released by 30 June 2015.